-2) The rules to swim with whale sharks will be enforced.
+The rules to swim with whale sharks will be enforced

-Isla Mujeres will celebrate their 8th annual Whale Stark Festival from July 18 to 24th, 2015.
-The event showcases the achievements, traditions, and environmental splendor of Isla Mujeres and attracts over 5,000 people.
+Every year, the Isla Mujeres Department of Tourism runs its Whale Stark Festival.
+The event showcases the achievements, traditions, and environmental splendor of Isla Mujeres and attracts more than 5,000 people.
 The family-friendly fest encourages swimming with the whale sharks and educating visitors on the need to preserve the area’s marine ecosystem.
-A part of the proceeds from the festival will go to Amigos de Isla Contoy, a non-profit working to advance education on sustainable marine conservation and ecotourism in the region.
-For more information visit www.whalesharkfest.com.

-The whale sharks of the world are on the WWF conservation animal list categorized as vulnerable — a species considered to be facing a high risk of extinction in the wild.
-For this reason, it is important to work only with a highly knowledgeable and experienced tour company who operates their tours with the utmost priority to respect these animals.
-The tour boat operator should be aware and trained in the movements of the whale shark to avoid any boat collisions and the guide should be certified and give a detailed briefing about the rules and safety before entering the water (bilingual if necessary!).
-If you are looking for an experienced and knowledgeable whale shark tour, please contact one of our travel planners.
+Whale sharks are endangered – a species considered to be in danger of extinction in the wild.
+Therefore, it´s important to work only with a highly knowledgeable and experienced tour company that operates with the utmost respect to the animals.
+The tour boat operator should be aware and trained in the movements of the whale shark to avoid any collisions, and the guide should be certified and give a detailed briefing about the rules and safety before entering the water.
+If you are looking for an experienced and knowledgeable whale shark tour, please contact one of our Travel Planners.

 For the opportunity to swim with the whale sharks of Mexico, check out our Private Whale Shark Tour or Yacht Expedition to Swim with Whale Sharks.
-Remember, the use of a private, expert guide will enhance your experience greatly; enabling you to not only receive personal attention but also to perform the activity under your own pace and not have to wait long turn lines to enter the water.
-In line with our commitment to sustainable tourism and pledge to provide the best possible services to our discerning travelers, we assure to asses each tour carefully only operating during good conditions and with certified, bilingual guides.
+Remember, the use of a private, expert guide will enhance your experience greatly, enabling you to not only receive personal attention but also to perform the activity under your own pace and not have to wait in long lines to enter the water.
+In line with our commitment to sustainable tourism and pledge to provide the best possible services to our discerning travelers, we assess each tour carefully, only operating during good conditions and with certified, bilingual guides.